bxshan/research2026/onepager.md

 1. Determine if Wikipedia's structural / linguistic features (article length, syntax, sentence patterns) alone can transmit socioeconomic priors to LLMs, independent of explicit entity identifiers.

-2. Test whether removing school names and locations actually reduces bias transfering from data to model or still allows underlying structural and lexical biases to stay.
+2. Test whether blinding school names and locations actually reduces bias transfering from data to model or still allows underlying structural and lexical biases to stay.

 ---